DavideDeMarchi/geolayer/docs/source/index.rst

 Welcome to geolayer documentation!
 ==================================

-**geolayer** is a Python library for the simplified display of raster and vector datasets on the JRC BDAP (Big Data Analytics Platform)
+**geolayer** is a Python library for the display of raster and vector datasets on the JRC BDAP (Big Data Analytics Platform)

 Check out the :doc:`usage` section for further information